taofeeksalas/Logistics-Analysis-Dashboard/README.md

 ## 🧾 Executive Summary

-This project analyses over 5,000 supply chain transactions to uncover operational inefficiencies.
-While the business maintains a 99.48% delivery rate, over 77% of shipments are late.
-High-volume products like **Binders** and **Paper** also show the highest undelivered quantities, indicating fulfilment issues.
-COSCO, the dominant delivery partner (60%), may be a bottleneck.
-Regional disparities in processing time, especially in the Central region (4.06 days), further suggest the need for targeted operational improvements.
-This dashboard empowers teams to optimise logistics, prioritise product demand, and enhance delivery performance.
+This project analyses over 5,000 supply chain transactions to uncover operational patterns and fulfilment performance across regions and product categories.
+The business maintains a strong 99.48% delivery rate, with Binders and Paper showing the highest undelivered volumes, highlighting areas for inventory and logistics attention.
+The Central region has the longest average processing time at 4.03 days, suggesting operational improvement opportunities.
+Shipping method analysis shows a clear customer preference for Standard and Economy shipping, which together make up more than 77% of all deliveries.
+This dashboard provides stakeholders with visibility into fulfilment trends, shipping method adoption, and delivery statuses to support operational decision-making.

 ---
 ## 🧩 Enterprise Relational Diagram